icon Ensure Your Academic Success with Our Verified Work Report Service

 TheoriesModernisation TheoryDependency Theory

-Definition A theory that focuses on the positive aspects of exploiting available resources for the betterment of society, and promotes modernity as the key to development.
-A theory that holds the developed countries accountable for the poverty levels in the Third World countries, and argues that the disparity between the two is due to historical and current economic dependencies.
+Definition A theory that focuses on the positive aspects of exploiting available resources for the betterment of society and promotes modernity as the key to development.
+This theory holds the developed countries accountable for the poverty levels in the Third World countries and argues that the disparity between the two is due to historical and current economic dependencies.

-Focus The power of industrialisation in a country as the backbone of development, and the need to overcome poverty through innovation and cultural change.
+Focus The power of industrialisation in a country is the backbone of development, and it is necessary to overcome poverty through innovation and cultural change.
 The impact of historical and current economic dependencies on the disparities between developed and Third World countries, and the need to break free from these dependencies to achieve development.

-Criticism Straightforward in its explanation of the transformation from traditional to modernity, and places too much emphasis on normative changes.
+Criticism Straightforward in explaining the transformation from traditional to modernity, and places too much emphasis on normative changes.
 Also accused of promoting capitalism over socialist society.
-Propagates negativity without offering solutions, and focuses too much on the past without considering future trends of development.
+Propagates negativity without offering solutions and focuses too much on the past without considering future development trends.

 Solution Modernisation theory offers possible solutions for breaking free from traditional conformity and achieving development through innovation and cultural change.
 Dependency theory identifies the problems of economic dependencies and exploitation, while modernisation theory offers possible solutions for achieving development through breaking free from these dependencies.